basher83/do_test/README.md

 # do_test

-A simple Terraform project to provision a DigitalOcean droplet with a secure firewall and initial configuration using cloud-init.
+An example repo for use with env0.
+This repository contains a Terraform project to provision a DigitalOcean droplet with a secure firewall and initial configuration using cloud-init.
+Additionally, Ansible will be used to automate the configuration and management of a Jenkins docker image to the droplet.

 ## Features